 Why do some public schools have uniforms?

+In the 1980s, public schools were often compared unfavorably to Catholic schools.
+Noting the perceived benefit that uniforms conferred upon Catholic schools, some public schools decided to adopt a school uniform policy.
 President Clinton provided momentum to the school uniform movement when he said in his 1996 State of the Union speech, 鈥淚f it means teenagers will stop killing each other over designer jackets, then our public schools should be able to require their students to wear school uniforms.鈥

 The pros and cons of school uniforms